Beskamir/beskamir.github.io/_projects_page/2019-04-10-cpsc591-rendering-project.md

 [ArtStation Link](https://www.artstation.com/artwork/zA0a0L)

-As with the rendering assignments, the source code for this project is hosted on my Git-Gogs server.
+###### Source code is self-hosted on my home Git-Gogs server which is only accessible from my home network.

 ---

-# Justification:
+# Justification
 - Just seemed like the coolest project idea I could think of that didn't necessarily require a load of math.
 - It was a massive learning opportunity!
   - Went in not knowing Vulkan, came out at least knowing the basics.